signalogic/SigSRF_SDK/README.md

 1. All available containers have been tested on x86 Linux bare metal servers, including performance and capacity measurements given on the <a href="https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a>.
 Measurements on x86 VMs on other OS (e.g MacOS, WinXX) are likely to be slower.

-2. All available containers are configured for root privileges which makes modifying and rebuilding EdgeStream applications and test and measurement file transfers easier.
+2. All available containers are configured for root privileges which makes modifying and rebuilding Mediashark™ applications and test and measurement file transfers easier.

 3. App performance inside containers can be slightly improved by adding the "privileged" flag to the run command, for example: